AusClimateService/data-code-group/code_roadmap.md

 ## Shared code

-In some instances code written by some groups within ACS will be of interest to other groups within (and/or even outside of) ACS.
+In some instances code written by an individual/group within ACS will be of interest to another group within (and/or even outside of) ACS.
 The following are some (Python-biased) recommended practices for those that are interested in developing and sharing code for others to use.
 In addition, the [fair-software.nl](https://fair-software.nl/) website provides a set of recommendations for producing software according to FAIR (Findable, Accessible,